-The recent gambling expansion bill and referendum in Colorado did not include provision for online casino games.
+The recent gambling expansion bill and referendum in Colorado did not include provisions for online casino games.
 Bill 1327 has brought sports betting online.
 This joins parimutuel horse racing bets and daily fantasy sports contests on the statutes of the Centennial State.

-There are options for online casino fans – via sweepstakes gambling sites.
+There are options for online casino fans – via sweepstakes and social casino sites.
 These sites have slots and (limited) casino games.
 You can play for ‘sweeps coins’ instead of dollars, which means that the games are considered sweepstakes contests in the eyes of the law.
-Those sweeps coins can be exchanged for dollars if you win.
+Those sweeps coins can be exchanged for prizes if you win.

 This guide looks at online casino games in Colorado in depth.
 You’ll find information about the sweepstakes casinos, social casinos and a preview of what any future regulated online casino scene in Colorado could look like below.